Board of Trustees

 Dr. Max Gomez, Trustee

 One of TV’s most respected medical journalists, Dr. Max Gomez has produced award-winning health and science segments for network stations in New York and Philadelphia.
-Dr. Max has reported for Dateline, Today Show and 48 Hours.
+Dr. Max has reported for “Dateline,” “The Today Show” and “48 Hours.”
+He is currently the senior medical correspondent for WCBS, the flagship CBS network station in New York.

-Dr. Max also mentors undergraduate journalism students, as well as medical students and physicians who are interested in medical journalism.
-He is an honors graduate of Princeton University and the Wake Forest University School of Medicine (PhD in Neuroscience) and was an NIH postdoctoral fellow at Rockefeller University.
+Dr. Max is an honors graduate of Princeton University, received his Ph.D. in neuroscience from the Wake Forest University School of Medicine and was a U.S. National Institutes of Health postdoctoral fellow at Rockefeller University.

 Steven G. Martin